davidgfnet/superfw-docs/content/docs/usermanual/emulators.md

 SuperFW supports certain console emulators for the GBA.
-In fact, it ships a built-in copy of Jagoomba Color so that it can load and play GameBoy and GameBoy Color ROMs out of the box.
+In fact, it ships a built-in copy of Jagoomba Color so that it can load and play GameBoy and GameBoy Color ROMs out of the box (except for Supercard Lite version, which requires you to install it).

 For other emulators it is necessary to download and install them in the SD card.